karam-qaoud/mini-twitter/README.md

 to do so..

 ## Stack
-React Express Mongoose Css and Html
+React, Express, Mongoose, Css and Html

 ## Available Scripts